- Risk Factors

 What causes fungal arthritis?

 Fungal arthritis is usually caused by the fungus traveling through the bloodstream to reside in the joint.
-This manner of infection through the blood is referred to as hematogenous spread.
+This manner of infection through the blood is referred to as the hematogenous spread.

-Alternatively, if medication that is contaminated by fungus is directly injected into the joint, fungal arthritis can result.
+Alternatively, if the medication that is contaminated by fungus is directly injected into the joint, fungal arthritis can result.
 This manner of infection by directly injecting the fungus into the joint is referred to as exogenous inoculation.
 Rarely, fungal infection can result from a contaminated prosthesis used in joint replacement surgery.

 Fungal organisms that can cause fungal arthritis include Candida, Aspergillus, and Exserohilum species.